Postpartum Care Package

 *you can add additional in-person sessions for an additional cost.
 Travel fees may apply depending on location.

-“Closing of the bones”
+“Closing of the Bones”

-• Pregnancy and birth are expansive- physiologically, psychologically and spiritually.
+• Pregnancy and birth are expansive- physiologically, psychologically, and spiritually.

--”closing of the bones” is one way we facilitate the closing of this expansiveness that is asked of us in postpartum.
+-”Closing of the Bones” is one way we facilitate the closing of this expansiveness that is asked of us in postpartum.

 -helpful to bring closure to whatever is coming up for the mother in her season of mothering.
-This can be done once or multiple times throughout postpartum, including to signal closing out the birth portal, immediate postpartum or breastfeeding.
+This can be done once or multiple times throughout postpartum, including to signal closing out the birth portal, immediate postpartum, or breastfeeding.

--allows time for the mother to draw her energy inward and be held, loved and witnessed by those she chooses to be there with her.
+-allows time for the mother to draw her energy inward and be held, loved, and witnessed by those she chooses to be there with her.

 -brings in the grounded element of earth during what’s thought of as an airy time of postpartum.